Skip to Main Content

 Decision notification process

 When an application for admission is approved, the university will send a notice of admission for a specific term.
-All applicants are emailed and mailed an official notification.
+All applicants are emailed an official notification.
 Periodically, e-mails are sent to applicants about missing application documents.
 Please check your Applicant Status Portal frequently to ensure that all official application documents are received.

 All offers of admission are tentative and will remain so until the Office of Admissions receives and reviews final transcripts and credentials.
 Applicants who are admitted conditionally may enroll, subject to verification of satisfaction of all conditions of admission.
 Admission offers will be revoked if final coursework/credentials do not meet admission requirements.